jonathan-fielding/SimpleStateManager/README.md

 Documentation can be found at http://www.simplestatemanager.com

 ##Release Log

+###2.0.3 - October 7, 2013
+* Fixed issue where browser width was not updated correctly

 ###2.0.2 - September 26, 2013
 * Fixed issue where leave events fired incorrectly